Python SDK

 ResourceMethodsDescription

-client.workspaceslist, create, get, delete, list_integrations, add_integration, update_integration, remove_integrationWorkspace management
+client.workspaceslist, create, get, update, delete, list_integrations, add_integration, update_integration, remove_integrationWorkspace management

 client.actionsexecuteExecute integration actions